uthapa82/nautobot-plugin-ixia/README.md

 	`user@hostname:~$ psql -h hostname -d databasename -U username -f file_name.sql`

 	After the above command if it gives error like:

-		*"psql: could not connect to server: Connection refused" Error when connecting to remote database*
+	*psql: could not connect to server: Connection refused" Error when connecting to remote database*

 	follow the following steps: